gkjohnson/three-mesh-bvh/README.md

 # Shader and Texture Packing API

 In addition to queries in Javascript the BVH can be packed into a series of textures so raycast queries can be performed in a shader using provided WebGL shader functions.
+See the shader implementation in the [simple GPU Path Tracing example](https://github.com/gkjohnson/three-mesh-bvh/blob/master/example/gpuPathTracingSimple.js) for an example on how to use the functionality.

 ## *VertexAttributeTexture